Why it Matters

 - Encourage flexible working where appropriate and reasonable;

-- Give every individual the opportunity regardless of circumstances to request and be considered for flexible working arrangements and for requests to be answered within 28 days;
+- Give every individual the opportunity regardless of circumstances to request and be considered for flexible working arrangements and for a decision to be reached and communicated to an employee within 28 days of a flexible working request being made*

 - Regular review of flexible working arrangements.